megnergit/Wildfire_Consideration_W1/README.md

 2. Data access system in the earth observing community is a mess.

-3. Non-GUI path of retrieval of MODIS Data goes as follows.
+3. Non-GUI path of the retrieval of MODIS Data goes as follows.

-  - Go to 'Data Pool' of NASA Earthdata webpage to identiry the file and its location.
+  - Go to 'Data Pool' of NASA Earthdata webpage to identify the file and its location.

-  - Register yourself as a user of Earthdata to get an username and passowrd for the authentication.
+  - Register yourself as a user on Earthdata to get an username and password for the authentication.

   - Use Python package `requests` to retrieve the data.
-Need the authentication.
+Need an authentication.

   - Use `HDFView` to see if a HDF file is correctly retrieved.